 Top-notch treatment you can trust

-- Children’s is the largest pediatric cancer and blood disorders program in the Upper Midwest, caring for more than 55 percent of children diagnosed with cancer or blood disorders in Minnesota, and 70 percent of those diagnosed in the Twin Cities.
-Each year, nearly 900 children are admitted as inpatients to the Jim and Colleen Ryan Pediatric Cancer and Blood Disorders Center at Children’s – Minneapolis.
+- Children’s Minnesota is the largest pediatric cancer and blood disorders program in the upper Midwest.
+We care for more than 58 percent of children diagnosed with cancer or blood disorders in Minnesota, and 74 percent of those diagnosed in the Twin Cities metro.
+Each year, more than 1,000 children are admitted as inpatients to the Jim and Colleen Ryan Pediatric Cancer and Blood Disorders Center at Children’s Minnesota– Minneapolis hospital.

-At Children’s, not only will your child be in good hands, but everyone who loves your child will be well taken care of, too.
+At Children’s Minnesota, not only will your child be in good hands, but everyone who loves your child will be well taken care of, too.
 Learn more about our program.

 Access to the most advanced treatments

 In addition to many evidence-based treatment methods, we’re also recognized for our high levels of enrollment in clinical trials.
 In fact, nearly 90 percent of our eligible patients participate in clinical trials — placing us in the top 5 percent of Children’s Oncology Group institutions for participation.
 We have the largest clinical research staff in the region and we participate in more than 100 research studies.

 What that means is our patients receive state-of-the-art treatments well before they’re widely available.
 For example, Children’s Minnesota is a part of the Therapeutic Advances in Childhood Leukemia & Lymphoma (TACL) consortium, which offers eligible patients with recurrent leukemias and lymphomas access to early studies of new drugs.
 We’re also members of the Pacific Pediatric Neuro-Oncology Consortium (PNOC), which is made up of 18 children’s hospitals dedicated to improving the outcomes for children with brain and spinal cord tumors.